GEVO: Memory-Efficient Monocular Visual Odometry Using Gaussians: Related Work

 To reduce sparsity, other traditional frameworks explore more descriptive geometric primitives, such as planes~\cite{yang2019monocular}, quadrics~\cite{nicholson2018quadricslam} and meshes~\cite{rosinol2020kimera}.
 However, these frameworks coarsely track the locations of objects that conform to their respective primitives and thus struggle with modeling remaining objects in the scene that do not conform.

-\textbf{Neural Monocular SLAM:} To provide a photo-realistic reconstruction of the environment, neural-based SLAM frameworks, such as GO-SLAM~\cite{zhang2023go}, NICER-SLAM~\cite{zhu2024nicer}, and iMODE~\cite{matsuki2023imode} were proposed to represent the environment using a Neural Radiance Field (NeRF).
-Due to the volumetric rendering required for training NeRFs, Neural SLAM frameworks tend to be computationally intensive.
-Thus, most of these frameworks focus on developing techniques that accelerate throughput.
-Some of these techniques include i) using a hybrid scene representation with the voxel grids (in NICER-SLAM) or hash table (in GO-SLAM), and ii) training on a carefully selected subset of input images (in most prior works including iMODE).
+\textbf{Neural Monocular SLAM:} To provide a photo-realistic reconstruction of the environment, neural-based frameworks, such as GO-SLAM~\cite{zhang2023go}, NICER-SLAM~\cite{zhu2024nicer}, and iMODE~\cite{matsuki2023imode} represent the environment using a Neural Radiance Field (NeRF).
+Due to the volumetric rendering required for training NeRFs, the training process is computationally intensive.
+Thus, most of these frameworks propose techniques that accelerate training, some of which include i) using a hybrid scene representation with the voxel grids (in NICER-SLAM) or hash table (in GO-SLAM), and ii) training on a carefully selected subset of input images (in most prior works including iMODE).

 Even though throughput was enhanced by these techniques, almost all Neural SLAM frameworks suffer from \emph{catastrophic forgetting}, which is reduced by periodic re-training on images acquired throughout the entire experiment.
 Thus, these images need to be stored as overhead in memory, which quickly grows with the duration of the experiment to dominate the total memory usage.